pkgxdev/pkgx.rs/README.md

-# `pkgx` rust rewrite
+# `pkgx` Rust Rewrite

-we like deno, but the resulting binary `pkgx` is 90MB.
-Rust will produce an even faster binary which should be pretty tiny.
+We like deno, but the resulting binary `pkgx` is 90MB.
+Rust will produce an super fast binary that is much smaller removing the current “initialization time” that the deno runtime imposes (which is >50ms).